Giorgio de Chirico: Later works

-Later work

 In 1930, de Chirico met his second wife, Isabella Pakszwer Far (1909–1990), a Russian, with whom he would remain for the rest of his life.
 Together they moved to Italy in 1932 and to the US in 1936, finally settling in Rome in 1944.
-In 1948 he bought a house near the Spanish Steps; now the Giorgio de Chirico House Museum, a museum dedicated to his work.
+In 1948, he bought a house near the Spanish Steps; now the Giorgio de Chirico House Museum, a museum dedicated to his work.
 In 1939, he adopted a neo-Baroque style influenced by Rubens.

 This artistic phase, which lasted until the late 60s, is sometimes referred to as the 'Baroque season'.
-During this time, de Chirico draws inspiration from artists such as Tintoretto, Dürer, Raphael, Delacroix and Renoir.
+During this time, de Chirico drew inspiration from artists such as Tintoretto, Dürer, Raphael, Delacroix and Renoir.
 The artist, far from willing to achieve realism in his paintings, strives to create images charged with myths and visions, for an art that is still literally "metaphysical", beyond reality.
-During these years, De Chirico also studied and rediscovered the painting techniques adopted by old masters, such as Titian: "So I started doing copies of the old masters.
-In Rome... in Florence... and then I also got interested in their techniques, I consulted numerous treatises on painting, both ancient and modern."
+During these years, de Chirico also studied and rediscovered the painting techniques adopted by old masters, such as Titian: "So I started doing copies of the old masters.
+In Rome ... in Florence ... and then I also got interested in their techniques, I consulted numerous treatises on painting, both ancient and modern."

 De Chirico's later paintings never received the same critical praise as did those from his metaphysical period.
 He resented this, as he thought his later work was better and more mature.
-He nevertheless produced backdated "self-forgeries" both to profit from his earlier success, and as an act of revenge—retribution for the critical preference for his early work.
+He nevertheless produced backdated "self-forgeries" both to profit from his earlier success and as an act of revenge, retribution for the critical preference for his early work.
 He also denounced many paintings attributed to him in public and private collections as forgeries.
 In 1945, he published his memoirs.

-He remained extremely prolific even as he approached his 90th year.
+De Chirico remained extremely prolific even as he approached his 90th year.
 During the 1960s, Massimiliano Fuksas worked in his atelier.
-In 1974 de Chirico was elected to the French Académie des Beaux-Arts.
+In 1974, de Chirico was elected to the French Académie des Beaux-Arts.
 He died in Rome on 20 November 1978.
-In 1992 his remains were moved to the Roman church of San Francesco a Ripa.
+In 1992, his remains were moved to the Roman church of San Francesco a Ripa.

 Style

 De Chirico's best-known works are the paintings of his metaphysical period.
-In them he developed a repertoire of motifs—empty arcades, towers, elongated shadows, mannequins, and trains among others—that he arranged to create "images of forlornness and emptiness" that paradoxically also convey a feeling of "power and freedom".
+In them, he developed a repertoire of motifs—empty arcades, towers, elongated shadows, mannequins, and trains, among others—that he arranged to create "images of forlornness and emptiness" that paradoxically also convey a feeling of "power and freedom".
 According to Sanford Schwartz, de Chirico—whose father was a railroad engineer—painted images that suggest "the way you take in buildings and vistas from the perspective of a train window.
 His towers, walls, and plazas seem to flash by, and you are made to feel the power that comes from seeing things that way: you feel you know them more intimately than the people do who live with them day by day."